puppetlabs/puppetserver-helm-chart/README.md

 In general, the easiest way to switch the Puppet Agents from using one Puppet Server master to another is by enabling the auto-signing of CSRs.
 By default, that has been pre-enabled in the Puppet Server Docker container.
 It can be disabled in the Values file by passing an extra environment variable: `AUTOSIGN=false` (in `.Values.puppetserver.extraEnv`).

-You will also need to remove the existing certificates in `/etc/puppetlabs/puppet/ssl` on each agent.
+You will also need to remove the existing certificates in `/etc/puppetlabs/puppet/ssl` on each Puppet agent.

 ### Using Pre-Generated Puppet Server Master Certificates

 If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet Server master certificates which you used in your bare-metal setup.
-Please place your certificates in the `init/puppetserver-certs` directory and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).
+Please archive into a file and place your certificates in the `init/puppet-certs` directory and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).

-The content of `./puppetserver-certs` dir should be very similar to:
+The content of the archive should be very similar to:

 ```console
 root@puppet:/# ll /etc/puppetlabs/puppet/ssl/